 Types of Assam Silk

 Sericulture in Assam comprises mulberry (pat) and non-mulberry silkworm culture.
 The latter includes endi, muga and oak-tassar.
 So, three varieties of silk, viz. muga, pat (mulberry) and endi (also called eri) are produced in Assam.
+In addition, Mejangkori silk has been the latest edition to Assam silk varieties.
 These silks are categorized according to the kind of silkworms from which they are derived

 Endi and muga silks are considered to be of indigenous origin and found only in Assam and the foot-hills of Meghalaya.
 Oak-tasar culture is a recent addition.
 The traditional textiles, woven out of these assam silks are known for the fine quality, brightness of colour and durability.